BackupTheBerlios/hjb-svn/trunk/docs/rst/command-dispatch.rst

 JMS Commands
 ------------

 The JMS API defines several interfaces and classes.
-These types contain various methods, each of which specifies it own set of arguments.
+These type descriptions contain various methods, each of which specifies it own set of arguments.
 JMS vendors typically implement most of this API, though it has optional parts that vendors are not obliged to support.

-These methods sometimes have particular constaints on how they are used at runtime.
-Some JMS methods imply specific timing constraints, others must be run on specific threads at specific points in their lifecycle.
+Some methods in the API sometimes specific constaints on how they are used at runtime.
+E.g., some JMS methods imply specific timing constraints, others must be run on specific threads at specific points in a JMS object's lifecycle.

 HJB attempts to support as much of the non-optional JMS API as possible.
-To allow the methods in the JMS API to be invoked via HTTP in a uniform fashion, and to support additional runtime constraints on some of the API methods, HJB decouples invocation of the JMS API methods from the processing of the HTTP request using *JMSCommands*.
+To allow the methods in the JMS API to be invoked via HTTP in a uniform fashion, and to support additional runtime constraints on those API methods that need it, HJB decouples invocation of the JMS API methods from the processing of the HTTP request using *JMS Commands*.

 JMS Commands